rmldj/hcp-utils/docs/parcellation_labels.md

 ### Cole-Anticevic brain-wide functional networks

-These functional networks differ from the previous ones
+These functional networks differ from the previous ones in the following ways:

-* always contain whole cortical parcels from the MMP parcellation
+* they always contain whole cortical parcels from the MMP parcellation
-* extend to the subcortical structures
+* they extend also to the subcortical structures

 ```
 hcp.parcellation_labels(hcp.ca_network)